raych2/shopping-cart/README.md

 ## Purpose
 The purpose of this project is to implement the use of React Hooks and routing with react-router-dom.
-As I was building this project, I encountered issues with passing props between components.
-I learned about and utilized Context API to solve that issue and give my components access to those props if any should need them.
+As I was building this project, I encountered issues with managing state and passing props between components.
+I solved that issue by utilizing Context API to give my components access to global state.

 ## Installation
 In your terminal, clone this repository.
 Then, type the following: